oracle-livelabs/oic/oic-gen3/erp-cloud/introduction/introduction.md

 * An Oracle Free Tier or Paid Cloud Account.
 * A Chrome browser.

-### What is Oracle Integration?
+### What is Oracle Integration 3?
-With Oracle Integration (OIC), you have the power to *integrate* your cloud and on-premises applications, *automate* business processes, *gain insight* into your business processes, visually *develop* web and mobile applications, use an SFTP-compliant file server to *store* and *retrieve* files, and *exchange* business documents with a B2B trading partner—all in one place.
+With Oracle Integration 3 (OIC), you have the power to *integrate* your cloud and on-premises applications, *automate* business processes, *gain insight* into your business processes, visually *develop* web and mobile applications, use an SFTP-compliant file server to *store* and *retrieve* files, and *exchange* business documents with a B2B trading partner—all in one place.

-### Leverage the ERP Cloud Adapter in Oracle Integration
+### Leverage the ERP Cloud Adapter in Oracle Integration 3

-Oracle Integration provides native connectivity to Oracle and non-Oracle Software as a Service (SaaS) and On-premises applications, such as Oracle ERP Cloud, Oracle Service Cloud, HCM Cloud, Salesforce.com, Workday, EBS, SAP, NetSuite and so on.
+Oracle Integration 3 provides native connectivity to Oracle and non-Oracle Software as a Service (SaaS) and On-premises applications, such as Oracle ERP Cloud, Oracle Service Cloud, HCM Cloud, Salesforce.com, Workday, EBS, SAP, NetSuite and so on.
 OIC adapters simplify connectivity by handling the underlying complexities of connecting to applications using industry-wide best practices

-With the help of this cookbook series, you can design and implement ERP Cloud Integration patterns leveraging Oracle Integration features and functionalities
+With the help of this cookbook series, you can design and implement ERP Cloud Integration patterns leveraging Oracle Integration 3 features and functionalities

 As an Integration Developer, if you have a requirement to integrate an ERP Cloud application with any other SaaS or On-premise application, then this cookbook series helps you to go through the pre-requisite steps, common use cases, ERP Cloud adapter functional capabilities and several implementation considerations along with lab exercises to provide hands-on experience.